google/skia/site/user/api/SkAutoCanvasRestore_Reference.md

 <a href='#SkAutoCanvasRestore_destructor'>~SkAutoCanvasRestore</a>()
 </pre>

-Restores <a href='SkCanvas_Reference#SkCanvas'>SkCanvas</a> to saved state.
+Restores SkCanvas to saved state.
 Destructor is called when container goes out of scope.

 ### See Also